Vitali Alekseenok

 Vitali Alekseenok (Віталь Алексяёнак; born 4 January 1991) is a Belarusian conductor and musician.
-Born in Vileyka, Minsk region.
 Artistic director of the Kharkiv Music Fest and since the 2022/23 season Kapellmeister at the Deutsche Oper am Rhein, Düsseldorf, Germany.

-Career
+Biography

+Alekseenok was born in Vileyka, Minsk region, Belarus.

 In 2016 Alekseenok graduated from the Saint Petersburg Conservatory (Prof. Alexander Alexeev), then moved to Germany and completed his master's degree at the Weimar School of Music (Prof. Nicolás Pasquet, Gunter Kahlert and Ekhart Wycik).
 During his studies he took part in various master classes, in particular by Bernard Haitink, Fabio Luisi among others.

 In 2021 he won the Arturo Toscanini Conducting Competition in Parma.
 In addition to the first prize, he also received the Audience Award and the prize for the best performance of a Verdi opera.

-In June 2021, Alekseenok became artistic director of the Ukrainian festival Kharkiv Music Fest, which organizes concerts in bomb shelters, subways and hospitals in Kharkiv during the Russo-Ukrainian War.
+In June 2021, Alekseenok became artistic director of the Ukrainian Kharkiv Music Festival, which organizes concerts in bomb shelters, subways and hospitals in Kharkiv during the Russo-Ukrainian War.